 The History of Derwent Hunter

-She is said to be the last Australia designed ship that was made to work under sail and was originally designed to resemble a grand banks schooner that was meant for fishing and supplying local restaurants with product.
+She is said to be the last Australian designed ship that was made to work under sail and was originally designed to resemble a grand banks schooner that was meant for fishing and supplying local restaurants with products.
 In her research years, continuing to today, Derwent Hunter has contributed greatly to research efforts on the Great Barrier Reef, Bass Strait and Tasman Sea.
-She continues to be a Whitsundays favourite where guests can experience a day trip on board an authentic tall ship.
+While she has now sailed on to greener pastures, she will always be a Whitsundays favourite!